 Angular cheilitis describes an inflammatory skin process of variable etiology occurring at the labial commissure, the angle of the mouth.
 It is usually a symptom of another condition and leads to saliva-induced maceration of the structurally susceptible epithelium at the labial commissures.
 Symptoms are often mild, and the condition can go untreated for years before being brought to the attention of a medical provider.
 The observation of angular cheilitis should prompt an evaluation for oral candidiasis.
-As the elderly as especially susceptible to angular cheilitis, practitioners should be more vigilant in this population.
-This activity examines when this condition should be considered on differential diagnosis and how to properly evaluate a patient with it.
+As the elderly are especially susceptible to angular cheilitis, providers should be more vigilant in this population.
+This activity examines when this condition should be added to the list of differential diagnoses and how to evaluate a patient with it properly.
 This activity highlights the role of the interprofessional team in caring for patients with this condition.

 - Review the workup of a patient with angular cheilitis.

 - Outline the treatment and management options available for angular cheilitis.